Pramilashanmugam/Quiz/README.md

   * A site wide favicon has been implemented, showing the quiz logo.

       ![Screenshot 2024-02-08 10 02 20 PM](https://github.com/Pramilashanmugam/Quiz/assets/150790058/b30d9a4a-9c1d-44ce-8a4b-9e5d8627c968)

+## Developed Website

+### About my Development Phase

+Developing an website with Javascript was quite challenging, i must say initial development phase was quite demotivating and a struggling period, I had very little hope on completing this project but now when I see my finished project, I feel really proud and confident.
+Every single line of the code was a learning phase for me.

 * ### Landing page
   * The landing page has a tech related background to match the theme of the quiz.